Open and Barrel Burning

 Open/barrel burning contributes to air pollution in the Rogue Valley, particularly during air stagnation episodes.
 Before open/barrel burning, please consider alternatives to open burning.
 If you decide to burn, it is important to follow the proper guidelines.

-The City of Grants Pass does not allow open burning two times per year (1 in spring and 1 in fall) They do, however, allow a limited period of open burning each fall.
+The City of Grants Pass does not allow open burning at any time with the exception of two time periods per year (1 in spring and 1 in fall).
 A permit is required for this burning and citizens must follow the air quality ventilation index.
 Call 541-450-6200 for more information.

 Individual fire districts permit burning but may prohibit open burning.
 Rules are based on local fire safety or air quality concerns.
 Always contact your local fire department to find out if burning is authorized on a particular day.

 NOTE: Open burning is allowed only during daylight hours, between 0730 until 2 hours prior to sunset (OAR 340-264-0030, section 13).
 It is ILLEGAL to burn any type of material during non-burning hours.

 NOTE: NO OPEN/BARREL BURNING IS ALLOWED IN JOSEPHINE COUNTY DURING FIRE SEASON.

 Learn more about burning of ILLEGAL MATERIAL, click here.